StalVars/document_processing/README.md

 # Create OCR text from images
 Solo
 ~ tesseract has to be installed for the following, already.
-To use this in the cluster, use the right image here: bash run_docker_nikjou.sh  python ...
+To use this in the cluster, use the correct image where tesseract is installed ( .. dvqa_image.sqsh )

 ```bash
 python preprocess/image_processing_layoutlmv3.py --input_file <image>